Finding a job in Dubai

 Working freelance in the UAE

-In recent years especially, the international job market — including the job market in Dubai — has become more open to freelancing and remote work.
-With that, while you are sure to find freelance and remote work openings in Dubai, these are typically limited to specific fields — namely: content creation, design, app development, etc. You will also need to go through a number of formalities to work as a freelancer legally in Dubai.
+In recent years, especially in the international job market — including the job market in Dubai — it has become more open to freelancing and remote work.
+With that, while you are sure to find freelance and remote work openings in Dubai, these are typically limited to specific fields — namely, content creation, design, app development, etc. You will also need to go through a number of legal formalities to work as a freelancer in Dubai.

-To work freelance in Dubai, you will need to apply for a freelance licence.
+To work freelance in Dubai, you will need to apply for a freelance license.
 You will need to provide the following documents:

 • A copy of your passport;